matthieu-bt/business-guide/source/quickstart/onboard.rst

 Two options are available:

-- Anyone can make an appointment at one of the identification site to have their identity verified.
+- Anyone can make an appointment at one of our locations to have their identity verified.

 - To verify a stable team, our staff can come to your office and train one person who can then verify everyone else in your team.